-With two years to go until the anticipated uptake in voice search, now is the time to lay foundations for a strong voice search strategy.
+So, with the use of voice search on the rise, now is the time to lay foundations for a strong voice search strategy.

 What is Voice Search?

-In a nutshell, Google Voice Search does exactly what it says on the tin – it allows users to search through speech rather than by typing a query on a desktop or mobile device.
-Currently, There isn’t much difference between the search results that return for voice and conventional search methods.
-However, as the trend for voice search increases, queries will need to adapt to reflect the style of language used for voice search.
+Voice Search is a tool that allows users to search through speech rather than by typing a query on a desktop or mobile device.
+As the trend for voice search increases, queries must adapt to reflect the style of language used for voice search.

 How to Optimise for Voice Search

 Voice Search is more conversational and natural than searches made by typing in one or two keywords.
-So, whilst a user might search for ‘best restaurant in Manchester’ whilst using google on their desktop, they’re more likely to a ask this as a question – ‘which are the best restaurants in Manchester?’
+So, whilst a user might search for ‘best restaurant in Manchester’ using google on their desktop, they’re more likely to a ask this as a question – ‘which are the best restaurants in Manchester?’ when conducting a voice search.
 This means that voice search queries are longer than typical keyword search queries.

 Target conversational search terms